omertuncwho/zmk-lily58-pro/README.md

 1. Make some awesome changes in the code, commit and push.
 2. Go to the repo's [Actions tab](https://github.com/jeroenwtf/zmk-lily58-pro/actions) and download the latest firmware (it may take time to be generated).
 3. Connect the left half with a good cable and press twice the reset button.
-It will mount the storage.
+It will mount the storage `NICENANO`.
-4. Copy and paste the left `.uf2` file.
+4. Drag and drop the left `.uf2` file.
+It will show a nasty error but it's fine.
 5. Repeat for the right half.
-6. LFG.
+6. LFG 🔥

 Source: https://kriscables.com/zmk-firmware-nicenano/